 Let listeners know where you host and produce your podcast.

-Optimize iTunes Summary from Blog Posts
+Optimize iTunes summary from blog posts

-Creates a friendlier view of your post/episode content.
+This feature creates a friendlier view of your post/episode content.

 It is required that your podcast has a specified “Explicit” or “Clean” tag.
 Use the “Explicit” option if your content contains strong language and/or subject matter that would not appeal to all audiences.
 The “Clean” option would be used if your content can be listened to by anyone.
 One way to determine which option is right for your show is to ask yourself, “Can a family with young children listen to this podcast together?”